f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 # Blueprint Setup _(for F5 employees or customers with access to UDF)_

-**If you are an F5 employee or customer with access to UDF, you can use the following BIG-IP Next blueprint flow as the foundation for your environment: "Next WAF - Automation".
+**If you are an F5 employee or customer with access to UDF, you can use the following BIG-IP Next blueprint flow as the foundation for your environment: "NEXT WAF-Automation (20.3.0)".
 Search for this name and utilize the latest version of the blueprint.
 This GitHub repo is already optimized to work with this UDF blueprint.**

 ### 1. Deploy Blueprint

-Navigate to the **Blueprints** and search for **Next WAF - Automation**.
+Navigate to the **Blueprints** and search for **NEXT WAF-Automation (20.3.0)**.
 Deploy it.

 ![alt text](./assets/deploy-blueprint.png)